COVID-19 News & Temporary Operational Changes

 - We ask guests to come to the pool building 'beach-ready'.
 Guests should shower and change in the cottages before going to the pool and not use these facilities in the building (all of the cottages are a very short walk away from the pool building).

 - The toilet in the pool building should also not be used.

 - The sauna is within the pool building so can only be used during your allocated sessions.

 - Sheep, goat and chicken feeding will continue with guests.
 To avoid unnecessary social interaction between guests, sessions will be scheduled and 'by appointment only'.
-There will be two morning sessions (9am and 9:20am) and one afternoon session (approx 5:00pm but could be changed) every day until the end of August.
-We will continue with this at the start of September but trial different options to see what works best as we move out of the school holidays.
+There will be two morning sessions (9am and 9:20am) and one afternoon session (approx. one hour before sunset).

 - Guinea pig feeding/handling sessions are temporarily suspended.
 It is impossible to do this without close contact with Beech Farm staff unfortunately.
 When social distancing guidelines change, we will revisit this.